shelbyedmonds/artsy/README.md

 ## Project Description

 Your goal is to implement a program that can stitch together muliple images in a number of artsy ways.
+This project will make use of subtype polymorphism in order to make your code look nicer.

+Part of software development is being given a goal but not necessarily being given instruction on all of the details needed to accomplish that goal.
+For example, even though image manipulation hasn't been covered in class, in order to complete this project you are going to need to lookup how to load, interact with, and save images in Java.

 ## Project Tasks

 Before you submit your project, you need to perform the following tasks:

- 1. blah blah
+ 1. (10 points) Interface <code>cs1302.artsy.Artsy</code> class: Define this interface according to the UML diagram presented in the "Artsy Interface" section below.

+ 2. (20 points) Abstract <code>cs1302.artsy.ArtsyBase</code> class: This class implements most of the
+    <code>Artsy</code> interface.
+This is to enable

+ 3. (20 points) <code>cs1302.artsy.ArtsyCols</code> class: This class will extend the <code>ArtsyBase</code> class.

+ 4. (20 points) <code>cs1302.artsy.ArtsyRows</code> class: This class will extend the <code>ArtsyBase</code> class.

+ 5. (20 points) <code>cs1302.artsy.ArtsyDiags</code> class: This class will extend the <code>ArtsyBase</code> class.

+ 7. (10 points) <code>cs1302.artsy.Driver</code> class: This class will contain the <code>main</code> method.

- 2. Update the <code>README.md</code> in your project directory (this file) to contain the following information at the top of the file (updating it with your own information:
+ 6. Update the <code>README.md</code> in your project directory (this file) to contain the following information at the top of the file (updating it with your own information: